Three projects launched to address common Baltic-Nordic energy challenges

 The joint Baltic-Nordic Energy Research programme was officially implemented the 26th of October 2019 when the Baltic Countries and Nordic Energy Research agreed upon a Memorandum of Understanding (MoU).
 The financial scope of 4,5 million NOK will support these three selected projects for up to 2 years.

-Read more on the programme at the project site, or take a look at the Call for proposals involving Nordic or Nordic-Baltic PhD and researcher mobility and network activities (Deadline 3rd of June 2020, 13:00 (CEST)
+Read more on the programme at the programme page, or take a look at the original Call for proposals involving Nordic or Nordic-Baltic PhD and researcher mobility and network activities.

 Evaluating the projects

 NER received 17 proposals where 14 were considered for further evaluation.
 These 14 remaining proposals were then evaluated by a group of international experts, ranking the projects based on a set of assessment criteria.
 On the 31st of October 2019, the Broad of the Baltic-Nordic Energy Research Programme met in Riga to discuss and decide which projects would receive funding.
 During the discussions, some key aspects were emphasised; that the chosen projects involve participation from all the Baltic states; a wide spread of participating institutions; a high score from the scientific experts.